Extracellular-git/eLab-Lineage-Draw-Addon/README.md

 # eLab-Lineage-Draw-Addon
-This is the git repo for Extracellular's lineage draw addon, it's designed to allow users to simply draw a sample's lineage based on user requirements:
+This is the git repo for Extracellular's lineage draw addon, it's designed to provide users with a simple diagram of a sample's lineage that can be exported as a PNG.
+It ignores archived samples and only draws the direct children of the current sample.

 ---